Coronavirus/COVID-19 Information and Resources

 - Nursing and medical staff will evaluate the client and determine if further testing is required.

 - If it is determined that the client requires further testing:

 - All staff and clients will be restricted to their current location until further notice.

 - Surface areas that the client came into direct contact with will be cleaned immediately.

-- A response team comprised of the Medical Director, Clinical Director and Nursing Supervisor will convene to determine next steps.
+- A response team comprised of the medical and nursing staff will convene to determine next steps.

 - Once the risk has been removed, normal operations will resume.